cmurphy20-CVTC/smallFryThai/README.md

 Technologies Used

 For a responsive modern looking website I used Bootstrap so that the content will resize for various screens.
 The pages were created utilizing HTML and the content was formatted with CSS.
 I also used jQuery for some custom animations.
+This site is hosted on Netlify.

 Features